geoffhumphrey/fullstack-nanodegree-logs-analysis/README.md

 3. Change directory (cd) into the vagrant/logs_analyis directory by running the command ```cd /vagrant/logs_analyis```.
 4. Run the program by typing the command ```python analysis.py```.

-The results of the shoud print in the terminal window.
+The results of the should print in the terminal window.

 ### Expected Output
 When the program has run, the following output should be printed in the terminal window: